Vanessa22400/Preventive_Health_Analytics/README3.md

 ---

+## How to Explore the Project

+The repository contains two notebooks:

+- **Preventive_Health_Analytics.ipynb**
+  Full analytical workflow including SQL analysis, exploratory analysis, risk segmentation, clustering, causal inference and predictive modeling.

+- **Preventive_Health_Assistant_RAG.ipynb**
+  A simple Retrieval-Augmented Generation prototype that connects the insights from the analytics project with external health knowledge to answer prevention-related questions.

+Both notebooks are designed to be read sequentially, starting with the analytical project and then exploring the RAG prototype.

+---

 ## SQL-Based Analysis

 The analysis begins with **SQL queries** to explore the dataset, simulating a real-world analytics workflow where data is retrieved from databases before further modeling.